chasehils/Space_man/README.md

     revealed.
   - If the user guesses an incorrect letter, a piece of a spaceman will appear.
+  - The user will have 5 oppurtunities to guess the correct word.
   - If the spaceman is completed before the word has been solved, the spaceman will take off into orbit and the player will lose.
   - If the correct letters are guessed, a message saying "You